 Who is involved?
 Which roles do they have within this vision?

-How will all stakeholders be informed and aligned to the clubs vision?
+How will all stakeholders be informed and aligned to the club’s vision?

-Which concrete agreements are being made?
+Which concrete agreements can be formulated?

 Communicate your philosopy: